DeadBwain/Unix-Final-Project/install.md

 ![md5sum on USB](https://user-images.githubusercontent.com/82055017/166336185-b831d1b1-1d1a-415b-ab16-eb99a6be0b5d.PNG)

-After copying it to a USB (in this example), it is reccomenended to verify the file's hash code in order to ensure that it is properly copied.
+After copying it to a USB (in this example), it is reccomended to verify the file's hash code in order to ensure that it is properly copied.

 Note : It might be lengthy when executing the md5sum command on a copied file.